Texbio/AE2-Client-Tweaks/README.md

   > **Note:** AE2 added shift-click insertion natively in 1.21.1, but it was never backported to 1.20.1.
 This mod brings that functionality to 1.20.1.

-- **Processing pattern guard** — Processing patterns are automatically blocked from being shift-clicked into Molecular Assemblers, since assemblers can't use them.
-Crafting, smithing, and stonecutting patterns are allowed.
+- **Processing patterns** — Processing patterns are automatically blocked from being shift-clicked into Molecular Assemblers

 - **Craftable view pattern lock** — When a regular ME Terminal is set to "View: Craftable", encoded patterns are prevented from being shift-clicked into the network (useful if you have a sub-terminal where you view all crafting recipes).